 Cultural and Recreational

 Retired faculty members who have acquired a retired faculty ID card are permitted to use this card to attend recreational and cultural activities.
 Fees and discounts are assessed/applied at the same rate as standing faculty.

 Office and Work Facilities

 Assigned office space is generally only available to faculty who are actively teaching at the University.
-In exceptional situations, and based on availability, provisions for work space and equipment are determined by the dean of the college/department chair prior to retirement.
-The specifics of each arrangement will be designated through a written agreement and are subject to adjustment at the discretion of the department chair should the needs of the department or school/college change.
+In exceptional situations, and based on availability, provisions for workspace and equipment are determined by the dean of the college/department chair prior to retirement.
+The specifics of each arrangement will be designated by a written agreement and are subject to adjustment at the discretion of the department chair should the needs of the department or school/college change.
 The terms of the agreements will be valid for one academic semester/year.